alexeyza/battlesnake-go/README.md

 # BattleSnake-go

-This is my first attempt at the [BattleSnake competition](http://battlesnake.io) which I attended in 2017.
+This is my first attempt at the [BattleSnake programming competition](http://battlesnake.io) which I attended in 2017.
 I chose to write my BattleSnake in Go.

 The game server API documentation can be found at [https://stembolthq.github.io/battle_snake/](https://stembolthq.github.io/battle_snake/).